mcscrag/Final_Project/README.md

 ...placeholder for forthcoming final analysis results []

 ## Machine Learning
-Three machine learning models were trained and tested on the dataset
+Three machine learning models were trained and tested on the dataset.

-## Confusion Matrices and Classification Reports
+### Confusion Matrices and Classification Reports

 #### Decision Tree